VVoiddd/Simple-File-Scanner/README.md

 @echo off
 echo Installing required packages... pip install -r requirements.txt echo Installation complete.
-You can now run the application with 'python SFS.py'. pause
+You can now run the application with 'python SFS.pyw'. pause
 ```

 ## Usage

-1. **Launch the Application**: Run `python SFS.py` to start the application.
+1. **Launch the Application**: Run `python SFS.pyw` to start the application.
 2. **Select Folder**: Click on the "Browse" button to select the directory you want to scan.
 3. **Set Days Unused**: Enter the number of days in the "Days Unused" field to specify the age threshold for unused files.
 4. **Specify Move Destination**: Click on the "Browse" button next to "Move Destination" to choose the directory where unused files will be moved.